 Business intelligence (BI) solutions have evolved dramatically in the last few years to not only be more sophisticated, but simpler and more accessible for regular professionals to use analytics tools and get the insights they need to make decisions.

-Instead of having to go to the IT department everytime a report needs to be requested, many modern BI solutions now allow users of all skill levels to explore and analyze their data through streamlined user experiences.
+Instead of having to go to the IT department every time a report needs to be requested, many modern BI solutions now allow users of all skill levels to explore and analyze their data through streamlined user experiences.

 So, what are the differences between these two approaches, and which is better?
 The answer depends on your business case - but it helps to understand the differences first.

-What is the Traditional BI Approach?
+What is the traditional BI approach?

 Traditional business intelligence describes a model of BI managed by an organization’s IT department or in-house data experts.
 The process of reporting, data preparation, storage and analysis, and insight sharing is entirely controlled by a select few.

-The reporting style of traditional BI is typically defined as parameter-driven dashboards and reports that provide granular data for a low-level view of the user’s most immediate areas of need (rather than a “big picture” view), helping users to act faster in the short-term.
+The reporting style of traditional business intelligence is typically defined as parameter-driven dashboards and reports that provide granular data for a low-level view of the user’s most immediate areas of need (rather than a “big picture” view), helping users to act faster in the short-term.
 Reports and dashboard must first be requested by the user, then approved and prepared by IT, before they are built and shared with whomever needs the data.
 In essence, the analytic workflow, including analysis, is dependent on the technical department, rather than the user seeking insights.

 Traditional BI is often used for business cases when daily operational reporting is a major requirement, such as for regulatory compliance reporting or weekly sales leads tracking.
 It’s also helpful for when an organization wants to tightly control the datasets available to their users, to ensure they are only consuming and sharing accurate, relevant data vetted by the organization.